Procedures for Employees with Disabilities to Request Workplace Accommodations

 - the condition and its duration;

-- Additional Information: Supervisors should contact a Human Resources professional or the ADA Coordinator if additional information is needed to document the disabling condition, to clarify limitations, or if subsequent steps are required to process the accommodation request.
+- Additional Information: Supervisors should contact a Human Resources professional or the ADA Coordinator if additional information is needed to document the disability, to clarify limitations, or if subsequent steps are required to process the accommodation request.
 If additional medical information is needed from the employee’s physician, the supervisor or Human Resources professional will provide the employee with a medical certification letter and medical information request form.
 Both documents should be returned to and maintained by the University or Medical Center Human Resources Division.

 Step 2.
 Agreeing on a reasonable accommodation: The supervisor and/or Human Resources professional should begin an interactive dialogue with the employee when (1) the specific limitation, problem or barrier is unclear; (2) an effective reasonable accommodation is not obvious; or (3) the parties are choosing between different reasonable accommodations.
 The dialogue may not be necessary where the existence of the disability and the need for the accommodation are obvious, and the supervisor and employee agree upon the most effective reasonable accommodation.
 Neither a supervisor nor the department should make a determination that a specific accommodation is unreasonable or creates an undue hardship without consulting with Human Resources and/or the ADA Coordinator.